Still Processing (film): Critical response

 The film was positively reviewed by critics.
 Adam Nayman of Cinema Scope wrote that "Romvari’s instinct (and ability) to compose beautiful frames as containers around her ideas is of a piece with her previous work, but in Still Processing, the recessive, strategically mediated melancholy of the earlier shorts has been replaced with (or perhaps given way to) a more untrammelled emotional affect," while Alina Faulds of Flipscreen wrote that "Sophy Romvari shows brave filmmaking with her willingness to document her grief on screen.
 She holds nothing back, telling the viewers about the love she has for her lost brothers and even going so far as to capture one of her panic attacks.
-Still Processing is a tender portrait of empathy; Romvari grieves forces the audience to grieve along with her.
+Still Processing is a tender portrait of empathy; Romvari grieves and forces the audience to grieve along with her.
 As she visits each photograph and memory she is giving herself permission to heal.
 Vulnerability is one of the greatest strengths an artist can have and with a film like Still Processing, vulnerability is necessary."

-The film is also notable for going viral online on film-focused social media website Letterboxd.
+The film is also notable for going viral online through the film-focused social media website Letterboxd.

 Awards

-The film received a Canadian Screen Award nomination for Best Short Documentary at the 10th Canadian Screen Awards in 2022.
+Still Processing won awards on the film festival circuit, including the Audience Choice Award for Best Documentary Short at Indie Memphis and the Innovative Voice Award at the Diversions Film Festival in Croatia.
+The film also received a Canadian Screen Award nomination for Best Short Documentary at the 10th Canadian Screen Awards in 2022.